rjayroach/prepd.orig/README.md

 [Ansible roles](https://github.com/rjayroach/ansible-roles/) provides a set of infrastructure blueprints for development, staging and production in which to deploy a project with one or more applications

-The blueprints work as a stand-alone provisioning system based on Ansible, however when they are  managed with the Prepd gem project and application setup becomes fully automated.
+The blueprints provide a stand-alone provisioning system based on Ansible, however when they are managed with the Prepd gem, project and application setup becomes fully automated.
-Regardless of whether Prepd is invoked or not, Ansible playbooks are the primary tool used to provision the infrastructure across four specific environments: local, devleopment, staging and production
+Regardless of whether Prepd is used to manage the blueprints, Ansible playbooks are the primary tool used to provision the infrastructure across four specific environments: local, devleopment, staging and production

 ## Default infrastructure